-Emerald View Park includes 257 acres of land that has been pieced together into a comprehensive park over a span of more than a century.
+Emerald View Park includes 257 acres of land that have been pieced together into a comprehensive park over a span of more than a century.
 The park's unique shape around the hillside of Mount Washington is the result of decades of planning efforts and city acquisitions that have resulted in the preservation of the hillsides, investments in parks, and building of trails.

 As evident from Emerald View Park's evolution, much of the planning work was spurred by local residents seeking change within their neighborhoods.
 The involvement of local residents in Emerald View Park's creation continues today in the collaborative partnerships between the many organizations working on different projects in the park.
-Ongoing Special Projects are listed on the following pages and include known projects within Emerald View Park as of May 2021.
-These projects have been spearheaded by the Mount Washington Community Development Corporation (MWCDC), different departments in the City of Pittsburgh, the Pittsburgh Parks Conservancy, the Mount Washington Community Recreation Center, the Western Pennsylvania Conservancy, among others.
+Ongoing special projects are listed on the following page and include known projects within Emerald View Park as of May 2021.
+These projects have been spearheaded by the Mount Washington Community Development Corporation (MWCDC), different departments in the City of Pittsburgh, the Pittsburgh Parks Conservancy, the Mount Washington Community Recreation Center, and the Western Pennsylvania Conservancy, among others.
 Many of these organizations have collaborated together on the noted projects.
 In its creation, its evolution, and its future work, Emerald View Park has been a collaboration between many individuals and organizations, demonstrating the vast amount of time and effort spent to make this park what it is today.
+For a full, detailed history of Emerald View Park, see Appendix C.